jia-xinyu/Caracal_Teensy/README.md

 * RTOS - [FreeRTOS-Teensy4](https://github.com/juliandesvignes/FreeRTOS-Teensy4)

 ## How to run #
-**1)** Clone this repository on your controller.
-Here we take a laptop with Ubuntu 18.04 as an example.
+**1)** Clone this repository on your PC or controller, build the Arduino project in `3_Motor_CAN_UDP_RTOS` folder and then upload to Teensy.
+Here we take a laptop with Ubuntu 18.04 as a high-level controller.
 In principle the code is independend of the environment, so both Windows and Linux should be OK (not yet been tested).

 **2)** Connect all devices together.